rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

 console.log(store.currentQuestion)    // => 2
 ```

 There's some odd things here!
 First, our `Store` function has an initial capitalization.
-This has no inherent affect but is a *convention* in JavaScript (and most languages) when defining a class or prototype, which is the purpose of this function.
+This has no inherent effect but is a *convention* in JavaScript (and most languages) when defining a class or prototype, which is the purpose of this function.

 Notice inside the function that we don't generate an object.
 All it's doing is assigning props to a `this` object and not returning anything.